wric/spirii-aggregation-api/README.md

 - Need readToEnd
 - Pre-conditions 1-3 might need cache (implement at last)
 - "Exchange rate is 1 SCR = 1 EUR".
 Uncertain about this.
 Nothing else points to currencys.
+- Seems to be only GET requst in aggregation API
+- Using NestJS typescript example project

 ## Assumptions: